refinedev/refine/documentation/docs/data/hooks/use-table/index.md

 ## Pagination

 `useTable` has a pagination feature.
-The pagination is done by passing the `current` and `pageSize` keys to `pagination` object.
-The `current` is the current page, and the `pageSize` is the number of records per page.
+The pagination is done by passing the `currentPage` and `pageSize` keys to `pagination` object.
+The `currentPage` is the current page, and the `pageSize` is the number of records per page.

 It also syncs the pagination state with the URL if you enable the [`syncWithLocation`](#syncwithlocation).

-By default, the `current` is 1 and the `pageSize` is 10.
+By default, the `currentPage` is 1 and the `pageSize` is 10.
 You can change default values by passing the `pagination.currentPage` and `pagination.pageSize` props to the `useTable` hook.

 You can also change the `currentPage` and `pageSize` values by using the `setCurrentPage` and `setPageSize` functions that are returned by the `useTable` hook.
 Every change will trigger a new fetch.